Ghost Rider (2007 film): Marketing

 In May 2005, Sony Pictures launched the official website for Ghost Rider.
 The following July, the studio presented a Ghost Rider panel at San Diego Comic-Con and screened a teaser for the audience.
 The teaser, which did not have finalized footage of the film, eventually leaked online.
-In the same month, Majesco Entertainment Company announced its deal with Marvel to acquire worldwide rights to produce the video game Ghost Rider for the PS2, PSP, and Game Boy Advance consoles.
+In the same month, Majesco announced its deal with Marvel to acquire worldwide rights to produce the video game Ghost Rider for the PS2, PSP, and Game Boy Advance consoles.
 In December, the studio presented a first glimpse of Ghost Rider in a ten-second footage piece on the official site.
 In April 2006, Sideshow Collectibles announced the sale of a Ghost Rider maquette based on the concept art of the film.
 The following May, domestic and international teaser trailers for Ghost Rider were launched at Apple Inc. The Ghost Rider was also featured in a commercial for Jackson Hewitt Tax Services in which the character presented his income tax forms to a clerk for processing to receive a quick refund check.